This beignet recipe with maple blossom is easy to make and a sure sign that spring is here!

 I love spring, it brings out a sappy, sentimental side of me that feels hopeful.
 It’s like a fresh start.
 We finally come out of the darkness of Canadian winter and each week new spring delicacies pop-up telling us summer is just around the corner.

-We served maple blossom beignets this week at Loka Snacks, but this is an easy beignet recipe, so easy it can be made with a home deep fryer.
+This is an easy beignet recipe, so easy it can be made with a home deep fryer.

 Don’t be intimidated by the French term beignet as this could also be called maple blossom fritter recipe – it’s basically the act of taking fresh maple blossoms, dipping them in batter and topping with powdered sugar.